stmnk/qa/README.md

 ### Data Wrangling

-The dataset has been reduced to a manageable size during local development.The pipelines are described in the [NQ-dataset-sample.ipynb](data/sample/NQ-dataset-sample.ipynb) notebook.
+The dataset has been reduced to a manageable size during local development.
+The pipelines are described in the [NQ-dataset-sample.ipynb](data/sample/NQ-dataset-sample.ipynb) notebook.